BMW 4 Series Gran Coupe review

 “The BMW 4 Series Gran Coupe is a stylish alternative to the 3 Series and has a more practical boot”

 - More expensive than 3 Series

 The design is arguably the most cohesive in the 4 Series range.
 If it looks familiar, it’s because the styling is shared with the electric BMW i4, BMW’s new rival to the Tesla Model 3 and Polestar 2.
-The petrol and diesel-powered 4 Series Gran Coupe, meanwhile, competes with the Audi A5 Sportback and Kia Stinger.
+The petrol and diesel-powered 4 Series Gran Coupe, meanwhile, competes with the Audi A5 Sportback and the now-discontinued Kia Stinger.